sakshidheer/practicepython/README.md

 Exercise 11: Get number of permutation and computation for the inputted number

-Exercise 12: Create a file with user data inputted by user
+Exercise 12: Create a program that takes following student information :

+1. Name
+2. Age
+3. Gender
+4. Class

+Update the above in the file named "students.csv"

 [Exercise 13](./Exercise13.py): Print reverse of the string